vlad-km/klib/readme.md

-# Kernel library for minimal JSCL console ide
+# Kernel library for minimal JSCL environment

 JSCL is a Common Lisp to Javascript compiler, which is bootstrapped from Common Lisp and executed from the browser.